melashu/kibur-api-doc/README.md

     "total_order_amount": 26500.0
 }
 ```
-If you include a `casher's` user_name on your request the API returns the short summary which belongs to a specific casher.
+If you include a `cashiers's` user_name on your request the API returns the short summary which belongs to a specific cashiers.

 For example if you send a `get` request to
 `/api/v1/orders/total_order_summery/mitu` the API returns